SOLV-Code/Open-Source-Env-Cov-PacSalmon/DATA/Chascoetal2021_SnakeRiverCk/README.md

 * Seasonal North Pacific Gyre Oscillation index for the summer (npgo.sum) had a positive effect on SAR (i.e., more positive NPGO index from Jun-Aug linked to higher SAR)

 * Seasonal measure of Sverdrup transport along the Washington coast for the summer (transport.sum) had a positive effect on SAR (i.e., more positive transport index from Jun-Aug linked to higher SAR)

+The discussion section of the paper covers potential explanations for the observation that summer PDO affected wild Chinook but not hatchery Chinook.
+Differences in size, condition, and timing of ocean entry may result in differential predation, with predation also indirectly linked to larger-scale drivers like PDO. pg 18 of the paper explains: *"In this effort, we intentionally restricted our potential ocean covariates to publicly-available (and mostly physical) variables.
+These variables do not necessarily directly relate to the ecosystem processes that determine salmon survival, but rather represent correlations with these processes.
+Some biological time series that more directly characterize ecosystem processes such as trophic dynamics are available, but only for recent years (e.g., stoplight chart for ocean survival estimates, http://www.nwfsc.noaa.gov/oceanconditions).
+For other research goals, such as near-term forecasting, these more direct metrics may be more appropriate.
+Indeed, as more biological data are collected, reliance on correlations should be reduced and the use of mechanistic ecosystem models will become more important"*

+*Also include brief text on the carry-over effect*

 ### References